If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

-The Delaware Homeschool Law does not require you to teach a specific amount of days/year or hours/day.
+The Delaware Homeschool Law does not require your child to study a specific amount of days/year or hours/day.

-The Delaware Homeschool law does not require you to teach a specific list of educational subjects.
+The Delaware Homeschool law does not require your child to study a specific list of educational subjects.

 The Delaware Homeschool Law does not require you to keep a record of your child’s homeschool education.

 However, they do require that you keep a record of your child’s attendance throughout the school year.

 HSLDA also suggests that you keep detailed records of your homeschool program and samples of your child’s work in case you might ever need proof of your child’s education.